 Description: The Nahua materials in the Phillips Fund collection consist of 8 items.
 Materials in this collection are listed alphabetically by last name of author.
 See materials listed Campbell, Higgins, Knab, and Nutini.

 Collection: Phillips Fund for Native American Research Collection (Mss.497.3.Am4)

 Description: The Nahuatl materials in the Lounsbury Papers include a field notebook and photocopies from dictionaries in Series II, such as fieldnotes from John Grady in 1965 recorded in Puebla.
 This can be found in the "Uto-Aztecan" section of Series II.
 The correspondence, in Series I, includes Howard Law's notes on kinship system of a Nahuatl dialect of southern Veracruz, Mexico, Norman McQuown's notes on classical Nahuatl.

 Extent: 28 pages

-Description: The Totonac materials in the ACLS collection consist mainly of one item, "Los totonacos y su idioma," primarily in Spanish.
+Description: The Totonac materials in the ACLS collection consist mainly of one item, "Los totonacos y su idioma" (item AM6), primarily in Spanish.
 Revision of Yale doctoral dissertation; includes introduction, explication of new Totonac alphabet, grammatical notes, and one text, "The Man and the Hawk," with English and Spanish translations.
 This item can be found in the "Totonac" section of the finding aid.
-See also "Macro-Penutian" by Benjamin Whof in the "Linguistics, General" section of the finding aid, which may contain some Totonac data.
+There is also "Macro-Penutian" (item P1.1) by Benjamin Whorf in the "Linguistics, General" section of the finding aid, which may contain some Totonac data.